New techniques for bounding stabilizer rank: Motivation behind stabilizer rank

-Recall the \textit{(affine) Clifford gates} $H, S$ and $CNOT$ defined in Section \ref{sec:basicprops}.
+Recall the \textit{(affine) Clifford gates} $H, S,$ and $CNOT$ Section \ref{sec:basicprops}.
 We will later also need the controlled $Z$ gate defined via

-The Clifford unitaries $U \in \mathrm{Cliff}_k$ are exactly those unitaries composed from $H,S$ and $CNOT$ gates only.
+The Clifford unitaries $U \in \mathrm{Cliff}_k$ are exactly those unitaries composed from $H,S,CNOT,$ and global phase gates only.
 As done in Section \ref{sec:basicprops}, on can equivalently define the group $\mathrm{Cliff}_k$ as the normalizer of the $k$-qubit Pauli group $\setft{Pauli}_k$ (also defined in Section \ref{sec:basicprops}): Conjugating a Pauli unitary with a Clifford unitary yields another Pauli unitary~\cite{gottesmanphd}.

 As a consequence of this fact, we can work very efficiently on certain quantum states using the \textit{stabilizer formalism}, which was introduced in~\cite{gottesmanphd}.
 We will now briefly recall some basics about the stabilizer formalism and refer the reader to~\cite{nielsen00} for an in-depth discussion and detailed proofs.
 To start, note that $\e_0^{\otimes k}$ is, up to global phase, the unique quantum state invariant under applying (or \textit{stabilized by}) $Z_i$ for all $i \in [k]$, where $Z_i$ is the tensor product of a Pauli $Z$ on the $i$'th qubit with identities on all other qubits.
-In fact, one can show that if $P_1, \dots , P_k$ are independent Pauli unitaries (that is, none of them is a product of the others) and the group generated by them does not contain $-\id_2^{\otimes k}$ then there exists up to global phase a unique state $\sigma$ stabilized by $P_1, \dots , P_k$ (see~\cite[Chapter 10.5.1]{nielsen00} for details).
-It turns out that if a state $\sigma$ can be uniquely specified as above, the same holds for the state resulting from applying a Clifford unitary $U$ to $\sigma$: In fact, one can show that the Pauli unitaries $UP_1 U^\dagger , \dots , UP_k U^\dagger$ are independent again, do not generate $-\id_2^{\otimes k}$ and it is easy to see that they stabilize $U\sigma$ (see~\cite[Chapter 10.5.2]{nielsen00} for details).
-Conversely, for every state of the form $U\e_0^{\otimes k}$, there are $k$ independent Paulis stabilizing it, see~\cite{gross2006hudson} for a proof.
-Summarizing, we see that the states of the form $\sigma = U\e_0^{\otimes k}$ for a Clifford unitary $U$ are exactly the ones uniquely specified up to global phase by $k$ independent Pauli operators stabilizing it.
-This explains why we defined a \textit{stabilizer state} as a state of the form $[U\e_0^{\otimes k}]$ where $U$ is a Clifford unitary in Section~\ref{sec:basicprops}.
-Abusing terminology, we will call the unit tensor $U\e_0^{\otimes k} \in \Sp(\V_k)$, for a Clifford unitary $U$, a \textit{stabilizer state} in this Appendix.
+In fact, one can show that if $P_1, \dots , P_k$ are independent Pauli unitaries (that is, none of them is a product of the others), and the group generated by them does not contain $-\id_2^{\otimes k}$, then there exists up to global phase a unique state $\sigma$ stabilized by $P_1, \dots , P_k$ (see~\cite[Chapter 10.5.1]{nielsen00} for details).